-Most of Burroughes’ diary entries are mundane and benign, relating weather to day-to-day activities on the farm, the setting for his agrarian innovation.
+Most of Burroughes’s diary entries are mundane and benign, relating weather to day-to-day activities on the farm, the setting for his agrarian innovation.
 His commentaries were sometimes summative, sometimes focused on individual daily weather.
-It is this mundanity, however, that means the unusual conditions of winter 1794/5 are brought into relief.
-Thus, for the period between 1st September and 31st October 1794, he notes how, he:
+It is this mundanity, however, that means the unusual conditions of winter 1794–95 are brought into relief.
+Thus, for the period between 1 September and 31 October 1794, he notes how he

-Began to sow wheat upon the third of October and finished upon the eighteenth . . .
-Heavy and continued rains this season interrupted those who were later in their sowing this season . . . no ploughing upon account of the wet weather.37
+Began to sow wheat upon the third of October and finished upon the eighteenth. . . .
+Heavy and continued rains this season interrupted those who were later in their sowing this season. . . .
+No ploughing upon account of the wet weather.37

-By 13th December, however, “the frosty weather” was rendering the land very dry and hard, limiting the capacity of his labourers to work on the experimental underdraining of his land.
-By December 27th:
+By 13 December, however, “the frosty weather” was rendering the land very dry and hard, limiting the capacity of his laborers to work on the experimental underdraining of his land.
+By December 27

-the frost continued very severe so much so that not only the underdraining was entirely retarded, but the men employed in furrowing down old hedgerows found the greatest difficulty in penetrating the ground with pick axes . . .
+the frost continued very severe so much so that not only the underdraining was entirely retarded, but the men employed in furrowing down old hedgerows found the greatest difficulty in penetrating the ground with pick axes. . . .
 Hitherto the horses had been shoed in the usual manner not prepared for the frost.

-Burroughes’ diary then details the conditions on his farm through the winter of 1794–5 and his diary entries for January 1795 in particular—now recognised to be the coldest January in the CET38—reveal the localised implications for his and his labourers’ day to day farming activities.
-On 20th January, 1795, for example, he records:
+Burroughes’s diary then details the conditions on his farm through the winter of 1794–95 and his diary entries for January 1795 in particular—now recognized to be the coldest January in the CET38—reveal the localized implications for his and his laborers’ day-to-day farming activities.
+On 20 January 1795, for example, he records:

 So intense was the frost that a greyhound which was seen running about at six o’clock laying herself down to sleep in the open air at 8 o’clock was taken up at the stable door frozen to death.
 The two men at Sutton & at Bones were obliged to leave off working the chief part of this week on account of the frost the ground being inpenetrable by their pickaxes.

-His diary entries also chart a progressive thaw, the subsequent flooding which would be widespread across the country, and how this brought its own localised challenges on his farm:
+His diary entries also chart a progressive thaw, the subsequent flooding that would be widespread across the country, and how this brought its own localized challenges on his farm:

 8 Feb—The thaw which began on Saturday continued still & the rapidity of it is likely to reason in many parts excessive floods.
 My meadows at Stalworthy are entirely overflowe’d and in appearance like a little sea.
 During the ninth and tenth the continuation of the thaw had not ceased but the wetness occasioned by it upon the arable lands prevented ploughing.

-There are of course great numbers of diaries of this nature which chart normal and unusual weather events in place.
-They can be considered diaries which focus on mundane weather for a particular location, but which write weather into being and which in turn enable us to understand the developing picture of distress in particular locations, providing insight into the situated, particular, cultural context for challenging weather.
+There are of course great numbers of diaries of this nature that chart normal and unusual weather events in place.
+They can be considered diaries that focus on mundane weather for a particular location but write weather into being and in turn enable us to understand the developing picture of distress in particular locations, providing insight into the situated, particular, cultural context for challenging weather.